-I believe that learning how to deal with a narcissist is one of the hardest ordeals in life.
+When you are unfortunate to have a narcissist in your life, learning to deal with them is one of the hardest ordeals in life.
 It takes a certain skill learned from life experiences.

 The true nature of the narcissist